phiwan-dev/gl-ai-txt/README.md

 # Introduction
 This repository contains my source files for building a customized LLM RAG chatbot for the online game [Galaxy Life](https://galaxylifegame.net/) (2011-12-08).
 It operates on the information found on the [GalaxyLife Wiki](https://galaxylife.wiki.gg/).
-The project makes use of technology like Ollama, Langchain/Langgraph with the FAISS vectorstore and Open-Webui as an optional frontend.
+The project makes use of technology like [Ollama](https://github.com/ollama/ollama), [Langchain/Langgraph](https://github.com/langchain-ai/langchain) with the [FAISS](https://github.com/facebookresearch/faiss) vectorstore and [Open-Webui](https://github.com/open-webui/open-webui) as an optional frontend.

 # Quickstart
 There are 2 ways to run this model: through a basic cli interface or a open-webui pipeline for a pretty browser frontend.
-I assume a GNU/Linux system (NixOS) with an Nvidia GPU with at least 6 GB of VRAM.
+I assume a GNU/Linux system (NixOS) with an Nvidia GPU with at least 6 GB of VRAM to be given.

 ### Dependencies
 The repo contains a nix flake to get you strated using the nix package manager.
 You can set up the environment through `nix develop`.
 If nix-direnv is configured on the system, you can run `direnv allow` to automatically load and unload the nix environment when entering and leaving the project directory.
 > [!NOTE]
 > Other methods for setting up python environments are not supported at the moment and need to be prepared manually.
 Have a look at the [flake.nix](flake.nix) file for dependency hints.

 The flake environment provides ollama v0.6.0 which is able to run models like qwen2.5 or gemma3.
-Let's install `qwen2.5:7b`, which is the default model used at the core of the bot and the `nomic-embed-text:latest` for dealing with embedded text documents from the wiki later on.
+Let's download `qwen2.5:7b`, which is the default model used at the core of the bot and the `nomic-embed-text:latest` for dealing with embedded text documents from the wiki later on.
 For this, you can use
 ```
 ollama pull qwen2.5:7b
 ollama pull nomic-embed-text:latest